songyy0415/epsilon/poincare/doc/style_guide.md

 These practices ensure an optimized, uniform and self-contained code base.

 > [!NOTE]
-> As Poincare is being updated, old files are still being processed and may noovert yet follow those guidelines.
+> As Poincare is being updated, old files are still being processed and may not yet follow those guidelines.
 >
 > If there is a good reason not to follow one of them, please add a comment explaining why.
 >